wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-debug-jobs.md

 	![Start Hadoop UI](./media/hdinsight-debug-jobs/hdi-debug-launch-dashboard-hadoop-ui.png)

 * **Access the Yarn UI**.
-From the Azure preview portal, click an HDInsight cluster name to open the cluster blade.
+From the Azure Management Portal, click an HDInsight cluster name to open the cluster blade.
 From the cluster blade, click **Dashboard**.
 When prompted, enter the cluster administrator credentials.
 In the Query Console that opens, click **YARN UI**.

 	You can use the YARN UI to do the following: